terra-money/oracle-feeder/pr.md

 ```bash
 awk -F ":" '{print $1}' lcds | awk -F "@" '{print $2}'  | xargs -I % geoiplookup %
 ```

+- a little confused wrt the blockheight/voteperiod calculation. didn't bother searching docs, but a link in the coode comments would be nice

+- not sure if every lcd is supposed to have its own chain id. the LCDConfig seems to imply so.